unpoller/unpoller.github.io/documentation/docs/ins10.md

 title: Final steps
 ---

-This page assume that you have successfully completed the installation of Unifi Poller, Grafana and either InfluxDB or Prometheus.
+This page assume that you have successfully completed the installation of UniFi Poller, Grafana and either InfluxDB or Prometheus.

 There are just a few remaining steps to complete the installation

 ## Before this

-You should have installed Unifi Poller, either InfluxDB or Prometheus, and Grafana
+You should have installed UniFi Poller, either InfluxDB or Prometheus, and Grafana

 ## 1 - For some InfluxDB users